-a) The chemical agent is a genotoxic carcinogen for which no threshold can be identified and therefore no safe exposure limit values can be derived for the carcinogenicity endpoint.
-In such cases, if possible, a dose-response for carcinogenicity providing cancer risk estimates will be presented (see section A.8-17.2.3.6).
-In case no such dose-response can be derived, the reasons will be presented.
-In addition, OELs can be derived for other endpoints than carcinogenicity to inform decision makers about the applicable thresholds, or absence thereof, for these other endpoints.
-However, no overall OEL would be recommended as there are currently no accepted reference cancer
+- a) The chemical agent is a genotoxic carcinogen for which no threshold can be identified and therefore no safe exposure limit values can be derived for the carcinogenicity endpoint.
+In such cases, if possible, a dose-response for carcinogenicity providing cancer risk estimates should be presented (see section A.8-17.2.3.6).
+In case no such dose-response can be derived, the reasons should be presented.
+In addition, OELs can be derived for other endpoints than carcinogenicity to inform decision makers about the applicable thresholds, or absence thereof for these other endpoints.
+However, no overall OEL would be recommended as there are currently no accepted reference cancer risk levels established on an EU-wide basis (a binding OEL can be adopted by the decision makers) 17. - b) The main outcome of the hazard assessment does not fall under 2a and there is one or more relevant adverse effects but the available data are insufficient to derive a reliable exposure limit value.
+Thus, no overall OEL would be recommended for the chemical agent.
+The data gaps and uncertainties that lead to such an overall conclusion should be described. - c) Based on the available evidence the chemical agent is not hazardous for workers, or the available information does not allow a conclusion on whether the chemical agent is hazardous.
+Since a proposal for OEL is initiated, the chemical agent will usually be known to be hazardous for workers, thus making this option an unlikely outcome in practice.

-$^{^{15}}$ In addition, STELs, BLVs, BGVs and notations may be outcomes of the hazard assessment.
+$^{^{16}}$ In addition, STELs, BLVs, BGVs and notations may be outcomes of the hazard assessment.